2006 Kenyan Air Force Harbin Y-12 crash: Allegations of intoxication

-According to a report published by The Standard on 23 April, the pilot-in-command, Major David Macharia Njoroge, had been drinking at a bar a few hours before the flight, watching an FA Premier League football match between Manchester United and Arsenal F.C.
-Throughout the duration of the match, the pilot consumed three beers before leaving the bar at around 11 pm.
-According to a radio personality, they stated that they had seen the pilot and his friend drinking between 12 am and 4 am.
-Flight regulations mandate that there should be no attempt to operate an aircraft within 8 hours of having consumed alcohol, while under the influence, with a blood alcohol content of 0.04% or greater, or while using any substance that could potentially compromise air safety.
-In general, it takes around 12 hours to get rid of the effects of alcohol.
-However, the pilot had only left the bar a few hours before the flight.
-Shortly after the accident, investigators took blood samples from the bodies of the pilots, which were to be examined by Kenya's Government Chemist, however, the results of these tests remain unknown.
-According to Njenga Karume, the pilots were not under the influence.
+According to a report published by The Standard on 23 April, the pilot-in-command, Major David Macharia Njoroge, had been drinking at a bar a few hours before the flight.
+(Note: Flight regulations mandate that there should be no attempt to operate an aircraft within 8 hours of having consumed alcohol, while under the influence, with a blood alcohol content of 0.04% or greater, or while using any substance that could potentially compromise air safety.
+In general, it takes around 12 hours to get rid of the effects of alcohol.)
+Shortly after the accident, investigators took blood samples from the bodies of the pilots, which were to be examined by Kenya's Government Chemist.
 Following claims that the pilot-in-command was drunk and that the aircraft involved was unairworthy, three MPs of the Kenya African National Union (KANU) called that the claims be investigated.

-Alfred Mutua confirmed that the pilot-in-command was at a local club but stated that the rest of the report published by The Standard, whom he accused of consistently publishing lies, was falsified.
-In response, The Standard reiterated their position stating:
+Mutua confirmed that the pilot-in-command was at a local club but stated that the rest of the report published by The Standard was falsified, to which The Standard stood by its reporting.
+The final report concluded that the pilots were not under the influence.

-[...] we wish to restate our position that Major David Macharia had been on an all-night drinking spree.
-That fact, and the rest of the story, was published without any malice whatsoever.
-Rather, it was published as a result of a greater and nobler reason: Putting on the spotlight the relevant authorities' failure to enforce measures already in place to ensure air safety now and in future.

-Notably, the story in question raised more issues than the possible compromised social circumstances of the pilot.
-It raised the condition of the aircraft itself, which had no avionics to guide the pilot on possible obstacles and the exact location of where he was.

-The story raised the issue of the unnecessarily secretive manner in which military procurement is done.
-It raised the issue of training for aviation experts.
-Our story raised the issue of the foolhardiness of such an aircraft flying in bad weather. [...]